If you’re curious about investing but have yet to dip your toes in the water, you’re not alone. Taking the plunge may be the hardest part.

-When should you start investing?
-How much do you need to start?
-And what type of investments are right for you?
+Here are a few common ones by new investors: “When should I start investing?
+How much do I need to start?
+And what type of investments are right for me?”

 When, how, and how much do you need to start investing?

 Great news: Investing in your future is no longer an activity reserved for the wealthy.
 You can get started easily, even without much in your pocket.

 When you’re an investor starting with a small amount, say $10 or $100, it may be a good idea to look for banks or online stock trading platforms that offer free accounts, no account and investment minimums, and no trading costs.
 SoFi Invest® is one such option.

 SoFi Invest has no minimum for investing, so you can get started as soon as you’d like.
 And, with investing, sometimes earlier is better.

 By starting early, you may be able to take advantage of the power of compounding.
 Compounding interest is the phenomenon of earning a rate of return on both the money you’ve invested and all of the profits you’ve already earned on that investment.
 So, you’re earning a profit on top of your profits—causing your rate of growth to increase at an increasing rate.